 Skin Vein Removal

-Skin vein removal is an extremely common cosmetic procedure, being one of the top cosmetic procedures procedures performed in the United States.
+Skin vein removal is an extremely common cosmetic procedure, being one of the top cosmetic procedures performed in the United States.
 The most common locations in which skin veins become diseased and readily visible are on the legs and face.
-The most common areas for which people seek cosmetic vein treatments is on the legs, ankles, and feet.
-The next most common location is the face / nose.
+The most common areas for which people seek cosmetic vein treatments are on the legs, ankles, and feet.
+The next most common location is the face/nose.

 Different Types of Treatable Skin Veins